bobbyluig/cctf-platform/README.md

 Development of the CCTF platform can be done using any IDE or Notepad++.
 [Koala](http://koala-app.com/) was used for SASS compilation and JavaScript minification.
 All JS and CSS files in the static folder are minified.

 ### Frontend
 The base HTML files can be found in /ctf/templates/ Read up on the [Material Design Spec](http://www.google.com/design/spec/material-design/introduction.html) before tweaking your settings.
+Find ~ for all prompts to customize the content of the CTF.

 ### Challenge Files
 Challenges are made of three components: a descriptor, a grader, and an adder.